Violation Of Basic Rights Exposes India’s Facade Of Largest Democracy: APHC - UrduPoint

 Violation Of Basic Rights Exposes India’s Facade Of Largest Democracy: APHC

-The All Parties Hurriyat Conference (APHC) on Tuesday said that violation of Kashmiris’ fundamental human rights has exposed India’s façade of so-called largest democracy as it has converted the entire occupied Jammu and Kashmir into the world’s largest open air jail
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Nov, 2023) The All Parties Hurriyat Conference (APHC) has said that violation of Kashmiris’ fundamental human rights exposed the India’s facade of so-called largest democracy as it has converted the entire Indian Illegally occupied Jammu and Kashmir (IIOJK) into the world’s largest open air jail.

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Nov, 2023) The All Parties Hurriyat Conference (APHC) on Tuesday said that violation of Kashmiris’ fundamental human rights has exposed India’s façade of so-called largest democracy as it has converted the entire occupied Jammu and Kashmir into the world’s largest open air jail.
+According to Kashmir Media Service (KMS), APHC leaders including Ghulam Muhammad Khan Sopori, Abdul Ahad, Advocate Arshad Iqbal, Muhammad Saleem Zargar, Sibte Shabbir Qummi and Maulana Musaib Nadvi in their statements issued in Srinagar said, "Death of India’s fake democracy is daily witnessed in the killing fields of Kashmir where Modi-led Hindutva government is increasing number of its occupation troops on daily basis to suppress the freedom movement."

-According to Kashmir Media Service, APHC leaders including Ghulam Muhammad Khan Sopori, Abdul Ahad, Advocate Arshad Iqbal, Muhammad Saleem Zargar, Sibte Shabbir Qummi and Maulana Musaib Nadvi in their statements issued in Srinagar said that death of India’s fake democracy is daily witnessed in the killing fields of Kashmir where Modi-led Hindutva government is increasing number of its occupation troops on daily basis to suppress the freedom movement.
-However, they added that the Kashmiris were determined to spearhead their liberation cause against all odds.
+However, they added that the Kashmiris were determined to spearhead their liberation cause against all

 The APHC leaders condemned the brutalities on civilians during the so-called search operations and house raids by Indian army, paramilitary forces, police, State Investigation Agency and National Investigation Agency and urged the world community to break its criminal silence and take notice of the Indian state terrorism in the occupied territory.